JelenaKicic/redux-toolkit/README.md

 # README

-This is repository for graduation theses project.
-Main focus is on frontend side, especially on setting up Redux and managing state and data flows within React application.
-Api is developed using Sprin Boot technology.
+This is a repository for graduation theses project.
+The masin focus is on the front-end side, especially on setting up and structuring React Redux app, and managing state and data flows within the application.
+API is developed using Spring Boot technology.

 Author: Jelena Kičić

-Theme: React applications state mangement.
+Theme: React applications state management.

 ### How do I get set up?